hiveway/hiveway/README.md

 **No vendor lock-in: Fully interoperable with any conforming platform**

-It doesn't have to be Mastodon, whatever implements ActivityPub or OStatus is part of the social network!
+It doesn't have to be EtherHive, whatever implements ActivityPub or OStatus is part of the social network!

 **Real-time timeline updates**